Repeal of temporary water restriction for Namoi and Macquarie water sources

-Temporary Water Restriction (Namoi and Macquarie Water Sources) Order 2019 (section 324 order)
+Temporary Water Restriction (Namoi and Macquarie Water Sources) Repeal Order 2019

 Reasons for decision

-Section 324 of the Water Management Act 2000 (the Act) allows the Minister or a delegate to direct, by order, that temporary water restrictions within a water source(s) have effect for a specified period, if these restrictions are determined to be in the public interest.
+Section 324 of the Water Management Act 2000 (the Act) allows the Minister or her delegate to order that temporary water restrictions within a water source(s) are to have effect for a specified period, if these restrictions are determined to be in the public interest.